marchoeppner/genomeannotator/docs/usage.md

 Included in nf-core/genomeannotator are:

-- Protein alignments with SPALN
+- Protein alignments with SPALN (related species) and Miniprot (species-specific)
 - Transcript alignments with Minimap2
 - RNAseq alignments with STAR
 - De-novo transcriptome assembly (genome-guided) with Trinity